-Study Design and participants
+Study design and participants

-Data from the British Regional Heart Study (BRHS) collected in the UK and the Health, Aging and Body Composition (Health ABC) Study in the USA were used in this longitudinal study.
+Data from the British Regional Heart Study (BRHS) collected in the United Kingdom and the Health, Aging and Body Composition (Health ABC) Study in the United States were used in this longitudinal study.
 These are both complementary population-based samples of community-dwelling older adults with comparable measures and follow-up.
-Examining the associations in these two studies allowed the consistency and reproducibility of the associations to be tested in two different cohort studies.
+Examining the associations in these 2 studies allowed the consistency and reproducibility of the associations to be tested in 2 different cohort studies.

-The BRHS is an ongoing cohort study established in 1978-1980, including a socially and geographically representative population of 7735 British men aged 40-59 years from 24 towns in the UK.33 In the analysis, baseline measures were based on data from the BRHS physical examination and questionnaires in 2010-2012; follow-up measures were from BRHS data collected in 2018.
-In 2010-2012, 2147 men aged 71-92 attended the study (722 attended physical examinations and 2137 completed questionnaires).
-Since the questionnaires in 2010-2012 did not include questions on loneliness, we used the data in 2014 as baseline.
+The BRHS is an ongoing cohort study established in 1978-1980, including a socially and geographically representative population of 7735 British men aged 40 to 59 years from 24 towns in the United Kingdom.33 In the analysis, baseline measures were based on data from the BRHS physical examination and questionnaires in 2010-2012; follow-up measures were from BRHS data collected in 2018.
+In 2010-2012, 2147 men aged 71 to 92 years attended the study (722 attended physical examinations and 2137 completed questionnaires).
+Since the questionnaires in 2010-2012 did not include questions on loneliness, we used the data in 2014 as a baseline.
 A total of 1013 men attended the follow-up study in 2018 (667 attended the follow-up examinations, and 1009 completed the questionnaires).

-The Health ABC is a prospective cohort study established in the USA in 1997-1998, with the study population consisting of 3075 White and African American men and women aged 70 to 79 years.
-White participants were identified from a random sample of Medicare beneficiaries who lived in designated zip code areas surrounding Memphis and Pittsburgh, whereas African American participants were recruited from all age-eligible residents in these zip codes.34 Physical assessment and questionnaires in 2002-2003 for participants aged 73-85 years served as a baseline for the current analysis and data collected in 2006-2007 serve as follow-up measures.
+The Health ABC is a prospective cohort study established in the United States in 1997-1998, with the study population consisting of 3075 White and African American men and women aged 70 to 79 years.
+White participants were identified from a random sample of Medicare beneficiaries who lived in designated zip code areas surrounding Memphis and Pittsburgh, whereas African American participants were recruited from all age-eligible residents in these zip codes.34 Physical assessment and questionnaires in 2002-2003 for participants aged 73 to 85 years served as a baseline for the current analysis, and data collected in 2006-2007 serve as follow-up measures.